-Saturday, May 21 at 11 am, Bagels and Books.
+Saturday, June 4 at 11 am, Storch Residence (note date and location change) Bagels and Books.
 We will be reading The Marriage of Opposites by Alice Hoffman The discussion will be led by Nina Storch and the book can be found at the Baltimore County Library.
 Bagels and coffee will be provided.
 Bring a healthy snack to share.
 Please RSVP to email@example.com if you plan to attend.

 Mazel Tov to Kesher School Student Charlotte Zang

 UPDATE: We have just learned that Charlotte's project was a prize winner in Israel!
 DOUBLE MAZEL TOV!!